sparktacusdemo/tweets_realtime_nlp_analysis/README.md

 <br>

 ### Technical Environment <br>
-The app is built in a scalable system, using the frameworks below: <br>
+The app is built in a scalable system, using the tools below: <br>
 - apache kafka (for the data ETL and streaming data source parts) <br>
 - apache Spark (for the data processing (NLP)) <br>
 - Spark NLP (John Snow Labs) <br>